 And these buttons right here are basically different ways of viewing our scene.
 So right now we are on viewport shading, which basically means that there’s a universal gray shading applied to everything.

 But what we want to do is go over here to the material preview, which is right next to it.
 You wanna click on that and as you can see, our cube is now blue, and we can go ahead, change the color to whatever we want.
+As a note, after learning how to add texture in Blender, you may want to review Blender’s documentation regarding the use case of these buttons – as they are extremely useful depending on the task you’re doing.

 I’m gonna reset this back to white, so I’m just gonna set all the values back to one here, just so when we apply our material there won’t be any tint applied to it.
 We can change all sorts of things, such as how metallic it is.